Overview of KITE

 KITE's latest release (version 1.1) contains the following functionalities:

-- Average density of states (DOS) and local DOS;
+- Average density of states (DOS) and local DOS

-- \(\mathbf{k}\)-space spectral functions and ARPES response;
+- \(\mathbf{k}\)-space spectral functions and ARPES response

-- Linear DC conductivity tensor (using the Kubo-Greenwood formula);
+- Linear DC conductivity tensor (using the Kubo-Greenwood formula)

-- First and second-order optical (AC) Conductivities;
+- First and second-order optical (AC) conductivities

-- Spin Dynamics by time-evolution of gaussian wave-packets.
+- Spin dynamics by time-evolution of gaussian wave-packets

 These calculations can now be applied to arbitrary two- and three-dimensional tight-binding models that have:

-- Generic multi-orbital local (on-site) and bond disorder;
+- Generic multi-orbital local (on-site) and bond disorder

-- User-defined local potential profile and structural disorder;
+- User-defined local potential profile and structural disorder

-- Different boundary conditions (periodic, open and twisted);
+- Different boundary conditions (periodic, open and twisted)

-- Applied perpendicular magnetic field (limited use in 3D);
+- Applied perpendicular magnetic field (limited use in 3D)

 A Short Background Story¶

 From its inception, KITE was built to handle real-space models of realistic complexity and sizes.
-Thereby, its architecture allies a versatile and user-friendly \(\texttt{python}\) interface, with a highly efficient \(\texttt{C++}\) code (developed by J. M. Viana Parente Lopes) that handles the heavy spectral computations.
-The interface is based on Pybinding’s syntax9 that allows the user to input an arbitrary (2D or 3D) lattice model decorated with a myriad of non-periodic perturbations, such as on-site disorder, personalized structural defects, and strain.
-The model hamiltonian is then passed to the \(\texttt{C++}\) code (\(\texttt{KITEx}\)) that implements a matrix-free Chebyshev iteration combining a domain-decomposition of the lattice with a "tile-by-tile" matrix-vector multiplication strategy in order to minimize memory-transfer overheads and thus boost parallelization and calculational efficiency2.
-Such an approach has allowed the spectral calculations to be carried out for unheard-of huge system sizes 10 11, by exploiting modern large-RAM multi-core computers.
-Finally, a convenient post-processing tool (\(\texttt{KITE-tools}\)), developed by S. M. João, was also included in the package thereby turning KITE into a ready-to-use tool for practical applications.
+Thereby, its architecture allies a versatile and user-friendly \(\texttt{Python}\) interface, with an efficient \(\texttt{C++}\) code (developed by J. M. Viana Parente Lopes) that handles the heavy spectral computations.
+The interface is based on Pybinding’s syntax9 which allows the user to input an arbitrary (2D or 3D) lattice model decorated with a myriad of non-periodic perturbations, such as on-site disorder, personalized structural defects, and strain.
+The model Hamiltonian is then passed to the \(\texttt{C++}\) code (\(\texttt{KITEx}\)) which implements a matrix-free Chebyshev iteration.
+It combines a domain-decomposition of the lattice with a "tile-by-tile" matrix-vector multiplication strategy in order to minimize memory-transfer overheads and thus boost the parallelization and calculational efficiency2.
+Such an approach has enabled unprecedented large-scale studies of electronic structure and non-equilibrium phenomena in a variety of systems, including disordered semi-metals, topological insulators, and superconductors, among others 10 11.
+Finally, a convenient post-processing tool (\(\texttt{KITE-tools}\)), developed by S. M. João, was also included in the package, thereby turning KITE into an all-round, ready-to-use tool for practical applications.

 -

 Kernel polynomial method, A. Weiße, G. Wellein, A. Alvermann and H. Fehske, Rev. Mod.
 Phys.
-78, 275 (2016). ↩
+78, 275 (2016) ↩

 -

 KITE: high-performance accurate modelling of electronic structure and response functions of large molecules, disordered crystals and heterostructures, S. M. João, M. Anđelković, L. Covaci, T. G. Rappoport, João M. Viana Parente Lopes, and A. Ferreira, R. Soc. open sci.
-7, 191809 (2020). ↩↩↩
+7, 191809 (2020) ↩↩↩

 -

 Critical delocalization of chiral zero energy modes in graphene, A. Ferreira and E. Mucciolo, Phys.
 Rev. Lett.
-115, 106601 (2015). ↩↩
+115, 106601 (2015) ↩↩

 -

 Numerical evaluation of Green's functions based on the Chebyshev expansion, A. Braun and P. Schmitteckert, Phys.
-Rev. B 90, 165112 (2014). ↩
+Rev. B 90, 165112 (2014) ↩

 -

 Efficient multiscale lattice simulations of strained and disordered graphene, N. Leconte, A. Ferreira, and J. Jung.
-Semiconductors and Semimetals 95, 35 (2016). ↩
+Semiconductors and Semimetals 95, 35 (2016) ↩

 -

-Real-Space Calculation of the Conductivity Tensor for Disordered Topological Matter, J. H. García, L. Covaci, and T. G. Rappoport, Phys.
+Real-space calculation of the conductivity tensor for disordered topological matter, J. H. García, L. Covaci, and T. G. Rappoport, Phys.
 Rev. Lett.
-114, 116602 (2015). ↩
+114, 116602 (2015) ↩

 -

 Numerical calculation of the Casimir-Polder interaction between a graphene sheet with vacancies and an atom, T. P. Cysne, T. G. Rappoport, A.Ferreira, J. M. Viana Parente Lopes, and N. M. R. Peres, Phys.
-Rev. B 94, 235405 (2016). ↩
+Rev. B 94, 235405 (2016) ↩

 -

 Basis-independent spectral methods for non-linear optical response in arbitrary tight-binding models, S. M. João and J. M. Viana Parente Lopes, J. Phys.: Condens.
 Mat.
-32 (12), 125901 (2019). ↩
+32 (12), 125901 (2019) ↩

 -